wmajbour/MiniSurveyMonkey/README.md

 Repositories were expanded and additional queries were taken into account for storing sub-data like question types and responses.

+Azure deployment was reconfigured to take into account new classes and functionalities that may deem it unresponsive.

+Integration tests, along with updated UML and ER diagrams were added.

 ## UML Diagram and ER diagram